misiektoja/lol_monitor/docs/troubleshooting.md

 ### `--setup requires a config destination`

 [`--setup`](setup-and-first-run.md#guided-setup) writes both files, so it cannot run with `--config-file none` or `--env-file none`.
 Give each one a writable path.

+### `Setup cancelled` from the welcome screen

+Ctrl+C at the welcome screen's `Run the guided setup wizard now?` offer ends the run with exit code 1.
+Nothing had been asked yet, so nothing was written.
+The wizard itself reports the longer message below.

+### A bare run exits 1 in a script

+Running with no arguments and no terminal to answer on prints the welcome screen and exits 1, the same as the argument error it replaced.
+Pass the Riot ID and region, or save them in the configuration file, and the run starts monitoring.

 ### `Setup cancelled.
 Destination files were not changed`